Portsmouth, University of

 Easy to get into?
 Keen on widening participation, so they take students without traditional qualifications if they have the potential.
 Some courses like psychology and pharmacy require high A-level grades.

-Vital statistics: Large university with over 22,500 students.
-One of the best of the former polys, its degree work goes back to the early 1900s.
-20 per cent of undergraduates are over 21 at the start of their course.
-Portsmouth continues to be popular with a 6 per cent rise in applications in the last year against a national average of 2.8 per cent.
+Vital statistics: One of the best of the former polys, its degree work goes back to the early 1900s.
+Big proportion of undergraduates are over 21 at the start of their course, and almost 30 per cent of undergraduates come from areas of widening participation.

 Added value: Right by the sea which some halls of residence overlook.
 Excellent for water sports.
 It has an ultra-modern £11m 'green' library, a new creative arts faculty and a £300,000 virtual reality centre.
 All students have web access and free PC facilities.
 Own on-campus recruitment consultancy, Purple Door Recruitment, aims to help graduates straight into permanent jobs, part-time jobs and volunteering positions.
 A £9m University of Portsmouth Dental Academy trains 80 student dentists, dental technicians and dental nurses together as part of a team and provides improved access to NHS dental services opened earlier this year.
-Due for September 2013 is a new £14m wing on the Eldon Building to include an exhibition space, artists' studios and a 250-seat professional theatre and film screening facility.
+The university recently opened a new £14m wing on the Eldon Building to include an exhibition space, artists' studios and a 250-seat professional theatre and film screening facility.

 Any accommodation?
 Yes, a range of rooms in different halls of residence are available.
-Self-catered accommodation ranges from £79 to £125 per week, while catered is £99 per week for a shared bathroom and £96 or £123 for an en-suite room.
-Plans are underway for a new accommodation building in the city centre with 598 student bedrooms.
+Self-catered accommodation ranges from £82 to £129 per week, while catered is £102 per week for a shared bathroom and £99 or £127 for an en-suite room.
+See here for more details.

 Cheap to live there?
 Not bad, with private rents at around £70 per week.